-Back home in Canada all air assets of the Canadian Forces were organised under the Air Command which was the direct successor of the Royal Canadian Air Force which ceased to exist as a separate service in 1968.
-Fighter units were assigned to the Fighter Group which included the Canadian NORAD Region HQ at CFB North Bay; units supporting maritime patrol and ASW activities were assigned to the Maritime Air Group, headquartered at CFB Halifax; tactical airlift assets to Air Transport Group at CFB Trenton; army supporting helicopters units to 10 Tactical Air Group at CFB Montreal and reservist activities to Air Reserve Group at CFB Winnipeg.
+Back home in Canada, fighter units were assigned to the Fighter Group which included the Canadian NORAD Region HQ at North Bay; units supporting maritime patrol and ASW activities were assigned to the Maritime Air Group, headquartered at Halifax; tactical airlift assets to Air Transport Group at Trenton; army supporting helicopters units to 10 Tactical Air Group at Montreal and reservist activities to Air Reserve Group at Winnipeg.